cdktf/cdktf-provider-googlebeta/docs/googleLustreInstance.go.md

 - *Type:* *string

-Required.

-Immutable.
 The filesystem name for this instance.

 This name is used by client-side tools, including when mounting the instance.
-Must be 8 characters or less and may only contain letters and numbers.
+Must be eight characters or less and can only contain letters and numbers.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.40.0/docs/resources/google_lustre_instance#filesystem GoogleLustreInstance#filesystem}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.41.0/docs/resources/google_lustre_instance#filesystem GoogleLustreInstance#filesystem}

 ---